SirMunyex/Nextjs-shoppingcart-template/README.md

 * For development and testing purposes run `next dev` in order to initiate the application

 * For deployment and production ready run `next dev`.
 This command builds the production application in the .next folder.
-After building,

 * After building run `next start` to start a Node.js server that supports hybrid pages, serving both statically generated and server-side rendered pages.